catuhana/denoh/README.md

 }
 ```

-To generate Git hooks, run `deno run -A https://github.com/tuhanayim/denoh/raw/main/denoh.ts`.
+To generate Git hooks, run `denoh`.
 This will create `pre-commit`, `post-commit` and `post-checkout` hooks with the following contents:

 ```sh
 # .git/hooks/pre-commit